chudkowsky/howcryptoworksbook/Chapter_06_Market_Structure_Trading.md

 **Vesting schedules** control the release of locked tokens to teams, investors, and other stakeholders over time.
 Understanding these mechanics is crucial for anticipating supply-side pressures.

 **Cliff periods** represent initial lockup phases with zero token releases, followed by **linear vesting** over subsequent periods.
-The notation **"1+3"** indicates a 1-year cliff followed by 3 years of linear releases—meaning no tokens unlock in Year 1, then approximately 1/36th of the allocation unlocks monthly throughout Years 2-4.
+The notation **"1+3"** indicates a 1-year cliff followed by 3 years of linear releases, meaning no tokens unlock in Year 1, then approximately 1/36th of the allocation unlocks monthly throughout Years 2-4.

 **Supply overhang** models combine vesting calendars with holder behavior analysis and exchange inventory tracking to anticipate potential selling pressure.
 Not all unlocked tokens hit markets immediately, as recipients may have different time preferences and price sensitivities.